 Helping employees who’ve been a victim is my calling, and I will fight to make things right for you.

-More about justin
+More about Katherine Shuai

 Katherine received her undergraduate degree magna cum laude from the University of California, Davis and her law degree cum laude from the University of California, Irvine School of Law.
 While in law school, Katherine worked as a clinical student for UCI’s Community and Economic Development Clinic where she represented the first needle exchange program in Orange County and worked with a nonprofit in Ontario to promote sustainable agriculture.
 Katherine also volunteered her time with nonprofits providing legal assistance to immigrants and victims of domestic violence.